seveas/python-prctl/docs/index.rst

   .. note::

-    As with :func:`set_securebits`, it is not recommended to use this function directly, use the :data:`~prctl.securebits` object instead.
+    As with :func:`set_securebits`, it is not recommended to use this function directly, use the :attr:`~prctl.securebits` object instead.

 .. function:: capbset_read(capability)